Federal Contracting in Comprehensive Land Claims Areas

 Quarterly Reports

 In these reports, you will find up-to-date information about the contracting activity of federal departments and agencies in comprehensive land claim areas, along with a brief description of the contract, its value and the name of the contractor.
 You can access these reports and search them for specific information about federal contracting activity in land claim areas.
-Search the quarterly reports.
+To search the quarterly reports, consult Comprehensive Land Claim Agreement Reports.

 Annual Reports